marshall-hobbs96/CSCE315-Pancake-P1/README.md

 > test/test_AI

-to run the test (It should pass...)
+to run the test (It should pass...s)